rooklift/nibbler/README.md

 # Installation - the simple way

 Some Windows and Linux standalone releases are uploaded to the [Releases](https://github.com/rooklift/nibbler/releases) section from time to time.
-Mac builds are harder to make but [twoplan](https://github.com/twoplan/Nibbler-for-macOS) and [Jac-Zac](https://github.com/Jac-Zac/Nibbler_MacOS) have done so.
+There are also mac builds made by [twoplan](https://github.com/twoplan/Nibbler-for-macOS) and [Jac-Zac](https://github.com/Jac-Zac/Nibbler_MacOS) thought I would suggest to use the `build_mac.sh` script to have the most up to date version.

 # Installation - the hard way

 Running Nibbler from source requires Electron, but has no other dependencies.
 If you have Electron installed (e.g. `npm install -g electron`) you can likely enter the `/src` directory, then do `electron .` to run it.
 Nibbler should be compatible with at least version 5 and above.

 You could also build a standalone app.
 See comments inside the Python script `builder.py` for info.

+**Furtheremore if you are running MacOS you can run the script `build_mac.sh` if you want to know more about it there are info inside it.**

 # Advanced engine options